Oosh74/Oosh74/README.md

 ### Hi there 👋

 I'm Jared.
-I am a fullstack software engineer specializing in the "NERDS" stack (Node, Express, React, Databases using SQL, specifically PostgreSQL with Sequelize).
+I am a full stack software engineer specializing in the "NERDS" stack (Node, Express, React, Databases using SQL, specifically PostgreSQL with Sequelize).

-- 🔭 I’m currently working on improving old projects and creating a list of new projects I want to dive into, including learning new technologies such as React Native and Electron.
+- 🔭 I’m currently working on improving old projects.
 I am always working on improving my skill in problem solving, critical thinking, and algos.

-- 🤔 I’m looking for help with improving my frontend/design skills.

 - 📫 How to reach me: https://linkedin.com/in/jaredusher, usherjared@yahoo.com.